-Chaikin Oscillator was brought into inception by Marc Chaikin in order to measure the momentum of accumulation distribution line by making use of MACD formula.
-Unlike other momentum indicators, this Chaikin Indicator is mainly designed to anticipate the directional changes by measuring momentum behind its movements.
-The change in the momentum is the first step in the trend change and anticipating the trend changes within the accumulation distribution line surely help for the underlying security.
-This oscillator generates signals along with crosses above as well as below zero line with the presence of either bearish or bullish divergences.
+Chaikin Oscillator was brought into inception by Marc Chaikin in order to measure the momentum of the accumulation distribution line by making use of MACD formula.
+Unlike other momentum indicators, this Chaikin Indicator is mainly designed to anticipate the directional changes by measuring the momentum behind its movements.
+The difference in the momentum is the first step in the trend change and anticipating the trend changes within the accumulation distribution line surely help for the underlying security.
+This oscillator generates signals along with crosses above as well as below zero lines with the presence of either bearish or bullish divergences.

 The Bottom line

 It is a momentum indicator used for accumulation distribution line.
 Basically, this oscillator charges accumulation distribution line through measuring the momentum.
 Even the signals are more frequent, and thus it becomes often much easier to quantify the process by using Chaikin oscillator.
 Unlike other types of oscillators, this oscillator shouldn’t be utilized as the stand-alone indicator.